ayrtonguttier/ayrtonguttier/README.md

 ### Hi!
-Welcome to my profile, I am Ayrton and here you find a little bit about me and how I code.
+Welcome to my profile, I am Ayrton and here you'll find a little bit about me and how I code.

 Here is some information about me: